codiume/orbit/packages/astro-useragent/README.md

 `useUserAgent` can also be used inside your API routes, to perfom some logic based on client browser.

-In the example below, an API route is used to redirect a user to a diffrent mobile page is he is using a mobile client, otherwise serves the normal content.
+In the example below, an API route is used to redirect a user to a diffrent mobile page when he is using a mobile client, otherwise serves the normal content.

 ```typescript
 import type { APIContext } from 'astro';